mopar3502001/mc_fw_mon/README.md

 # mc_fw_mon

+(Download the .ZIP to get all files in one transaction)

 Minecraft Firewall Monitor
 For All Minecraft server versions (Tested on Ubuntu Server 24.04 Pro LTS) A lightweight Bash-based firewall and service monitoring system tailored for Minecraft Java Edition servers.